On superstatistics and black hole quasinormal modes: Final remarks

 \section{Final remarks}

-{In this paper we have we have followed \cite{dreyer} and use quasinormal modes and non-extensive entropies to determine the minimum value $j_{min}$.
-These entropies are generalizations of the Boltzmann-Gibbs entropy that only depends on the probability.
-This has been done for the Tsallis entropy \cite{everton1} and Barrows entropy \cite{everton2}, but in those cases the entropy has free parameters that are used to give the value of $j_{min}$.} We worked out to classes of non-extensive entropies, does that only depend on the probability and those that have free parameters.
+In this paper we have used quasinormal modes to determine the minimum value $j_{min}$for non-extensive entropies.
+These entropies are generalizations of the Boltzmann-Gibbs entropy.
+We worked out two classes of non-extensive entropies, the first class only depend on the probability.
+The second class have free parameters and are written in terms of Bekenstein-Hawking entropy.

-With respect on non-extensive entropies that only depend on the probability, the only entropies that satisfy this requirement are the so called Obregon's entropies.
+With respect to the non-extensive entropies that only depend on the probability, the only entropies that satisfy this requirement are the so called Obregon's entropies.
 Assuming equipartition we find $j_{min}$ for these entropies.
-For $S_{-}$ and $S_\pm$ we see from Fig.(\ref{figura1}) that the minimum value is less than one, but for large area, we recover the usual value.
-Therefore, we can conclude that the modification from using these entropies is only present for quantum black holes, this is consistent with results obtained for fluids \cite{torres}.
+For $S_{-}$ and $S_\pm$ we see from Fig.(\ref{figura1}) that the minimum value is less than one, but for large area we recover the usual value.
+Therefore, we can conclude that the modification from using these entropies is only present for micro black holes.
+This is consistent with results obtained for fluids \cite{torres}, where it is showed that the effects of these entropies are not present for classical systems.
 Moreover, for $A>8l_p^2$ the result is the same as BG, therefore we conclude that that the effects of using non extensive entropies are only present on micro black holes.

-Of the non extensive entropies that have free parameters, the presence of the free parameters allows us to find $j_{min}=1/2$, independent for particular values of the $A$.
-Furthermore, for these entropies for specific values of their respective parameter, they reproduce the Boltzmann-Gibbs results.
-Therefore, using this class of non-extensive entropies $SO(3)$ and $SU(2)$ spin networks are valid.
-It is worth mentioning, that we can have $j_{min}>1$ and therefore these entropies generalize the value of $j_{min}$.
+Of the non-extensive entropies that have free parameters and are function of $S_{BH}$.
+The free parameters on these entropies, allows us to fix $j_{min}=1/2$, for particular values of the $A$.
+Moreover, for specific values of their respective parameters, they reproduce the Boltzmann-Gibbs results.
+Using this class of non-extensive entropies $SO(3)$ and $SU(2)$ spin networks are valid.
+It is worth mentioning that we can have $j_{min}>1$ and therefore these entropies generalize the value of $j_{min}$.

-In summary, the use of non extensive entropies modify $j_{min}$ (at least for Obregon's entropies) only for quantum black holes.
-Therefore, the possibility that non extensive statistics modifies the dynamics of quantum gravity systems exist.
-Of particular interest is the effects on cosmology, consequently the effects of no extensive entropies could change the dynamics of the very early Universe.
-This is work in progress and will be reported elsewhere.
+{In summary, the use of non-extensive entropies modify $j_{min}$.
+For Obregon's entropies, $j_{min}\ne 1$ for micro black holes.
+Therefore, there is a possibility that non-extensive statistics modifies the dynamics of quantum gravity.
+Of particular interest are the effects on cosmology, consequently the effects of no-extensive entropies could change the dynamics of the very early Universe.
+This is work in progress and will be reported elsewhere.}